Terms of Service

 4.1 Grant of Delegation

-At onboarding, the licensed principal of the Agency grants Korvos a documented, scoped delegation of authority to act on the Agency's behalf in performing the operational functions described in these Terms.
+By accepting these Terms, the licensed principal of the Agency grants Korvos a scoped delegation of authority to act on the Agency's behalf in performing the operational functions described in these Terms.
 This delegation is consistent with Australian agency law, which permits delegation of administrative functions from a principal to an agent or administrator.
+As the Platform matures, Korvos may offer the option to execute a separate standing-delegation deed via Annature for evidentiary clarity; where executed, that deed prevails over this Section to the extent of any inconsistency.

 4.2 Scope of Delegation